 - Serve hot with lasnichi chutney and a dollop of white butter or with any spicy gravied vegetable.Tastes great with molten jaggery (kakvi in marathi).

-- You can prepare ambolis using a nonstick tawa too but for perfect texture and taste use a cast iron tawa,though it requires a little extra oil.
+- You can prepare ambolis using a nonstick tawa too but for perfect texture and taste use an iron tawa,though it requires a little extra oil.

 - Tastes. best when served hot.